Cruise travel insurance protects you from (almost) all of the things that might go wrong on vacation. But is it worth the cost? What does it even do?

 Zip lines can be found on both land and ships.

-Think about it — she’s a dancer.
-Namely, that’s how she makes her living.
-By all means, her legs are literally her income.
+Think about it — she’s a dancer, so that’s how she makes her living.
+Her legs are literally her income.
 Without them, she has no way to earn an income until she is well enough to learn new job skills.

 If she had a travel policy, she could have potentially claimed: